Introduction to the solar process

 9

-Step 9: Understanding P3 Status or the Lease.
+Step 9: Understanding P3 Status or the Master Lease.

-Alternatively, some projects are not required to connect to utility.
-In these instances the offtaker makes lease payments and may use the energy as they desire.
+Alternatively, some projects are not required to connect to utility..
+In these instances you will have a master lease agreement and the energy payments will begin as soon as the solar assets are installed and operational.

 10